icopy-site/awesome/docs/awesome/awesome-bigdata.md

 ## Key Map Data Model

 **Note**: There is some term confusion in the industry, and two different things are called "Columnar Databases".
-Some, listed here, are distributed, persistent databases built around the "key-map" data model: all data has a (https://github.com/onurakpolat/awesome-bigdata/blob/master/possibly composite) key, with which a map of key-value pairs is associated.
-In some systems, multiple such value maps can be associated with a key, and these maps are referred to as "column families" (https://github.com/onurakpolat/awesome-bigdata/blob/master/with value map keys being referred to as "columns").
+Some, listed here, are distributed, persistent databases built around the "key-map" data model: all data has a (possibly composite) key, with which a map of key-value pairs is associated.
+In some systems, multiple such value maps can be associated with a key, and these maps are referred to as "column families" (with value map keys being referred to as "columns").

 Another group of technologies that can also be called "columnar databases" is distinguished by how it stores data, on disk or in memory -- rather than storing data the traditional way, where all column values for a given key are stored next to each other, "row by row", these systems store all *column* values next to each other.
 So more work is needed to get all columns for a given key, but less work is needed to get all values for a given column.